gl-inet/docs4.x/docs/tutorials/openvpn_server.md

-# Setup OpenVPN Server on GL.iNet router
+# Set Up OpenVPN Server on GL.iNet Router

 OpenVPN is an open-source VPN protocol that makes use of virtual private network (VPN) techniques to establish safe site-to-site or point-to-point connections.